okeeffed/cheat-sheets/COMP3306-AI/2-Problem-Solving-And-Search.md

 ## IDS - Iterative Deepening Searh (IDS)

-- Sidesteps issue o choosing the best depth limit by trying all possible depth limits in turn (0, 1, 2, etc.) and applying DFS
+- Sidesteps issue o choosing the best depth limit by trying all possible depth limits in turn (0, 1, 2, etc.) and applying DFS.